Modifying the Display of Stairs in Plan View

 ANSWER

-You can specify how different stair components are displayed in a plan view by accessing the Staircase Specification dialog.
+You can specify how different stair components are displayed in plan view by accessing the Staircase Specification dialog.

 To display a stair breakline